Skip to main content

 • “Each and every map is aesthetically pleasing and rich in attributes, showcasing villages and towns, countrysides and farms, various bodies of water, and allowing for some destructible environments.”

-• “For an older title, the graphics have held up really well, and the interface to the game is well thought out.”
+• “For an older title, the graphics held up really well and the interface to the game is well thought out.”

 • stability

-• “The game in the current version 1.25 is much more buggy than it was back in v 1.21 (e.g. objectives not completing upon completion, mortar/rocket/artillery bug).”
+• “The game in the current version 1.25 is much more buggy than it was back in version 1.21 (e.g., objectives not completing upon completion, mortar/rocket/artillery bug).”

-• “Good game, but can be a bit too buggy and has too many crashes for modders.”
+• “Good game, but can be a bit too buggy with frequent crashing for modders.”

 • humor